scheme-requests-for-implementation/srfi-123/srfi-123.md

 Registers a new type/getter/setter triple for the dynamic dispatch.
-`Type` is a type predicate, `getter` is a procedure that has a setter associated with it (as returned by the `getter-with-setter` procedure of SRFI-17), and `sparse?` is a Boolean indicating whether the type is a sparse type (see `ref` specification).
+`Type` is a type predicate, `getter` is a procedure that has a setter associated with it, and `sparse?` is a Boolean indicating whether the type is a sparse type (see `ref` specification).

 Considerations when using as a library